bp4mc2/bp4mc2.github.io/profiles/en/prov-ap-sc.md

-# Application profile for provenance information
+# PROV Application profile for provenance information

 Formal/legal validity and administrative aspects are recorded in accordance with the prov ontology.
 This involves who, what, when and for whatever reason has been recorded or changed.